chargebyte/chargebyte-docs/docs/source/firmware.rst

      - Extended Partition Container
    * - /dev/mmcblk0p5
      - 1 GB
      - Data Partition (/srv).
-This partition can be accessed by both root file systems and will be not changed during update process.
+This partition can be accessed by both root file systems and will not be changed during the update process.
    * - /dev/mmcblk0p6
      - 128 MB
      - Logging file system A (/var/log)